yangfenglong/R/README.md

 Parameters:

-    :cells:  Construct the CSNs for all cells, set cells = None (Default) otherwise input cells.list ---fdsfds---------dfs
+     cells:  Construct the CSNs for all cells, set cells = None (Default) otherwise input cells.list ---fdsfds---------dfs
-    :alpha:   Significant level (eg. 0.001, 0.01, 0.05 ...)
+     alpha:  Significant level (eg. 0.001, 0.01, 0.05 ...)
-    :param1: this is a first param
+     param1: this is a first param
-    :param2: this is a second param
+     param2: this is a second param
-    :return: fdsafds
+     return: fdsafds

 fds

 :cells:  Construct the CSNs for all cells, set cells = None (Default) otherwise input cells.list ---fdsfds---------dfs
 :alpha:  Significant level (eg. 0.001, 0.01, 0.05 ...)
 :param1: this is a first param
 :param2: this is a second param
 :return: fdsafds